20000607-lxc/BERT-NER-Pytorch-master/README.md

 2. CLUENER: datasets/cluener

-**note**: the official link is  https://github.com/CLUEbenchmark/CLUENERBut I didn't find the datset from the above link, instead, I download the cluener dataset from  https://github.com/liuyukid/transformers-ner
+**note**: donot have labels in the test dataset, to evaluate the test results, should subimit the results to the official link. the official link is  https://github.com/CLUEbenchmark/CLUENER

 3. conll_03_english: datasets/conll_03_english